josh2100/tech-forum/README.md

 ## Usage

-Make a user and a password
+Make a user and a password.
-Write, edit, and delete posts
+Write, edit, and delete posts from Dashboard page.
+View all posts on the homepage by clicking the main heading.

 ## License